 Educated at West Surrey College of Art between 1973 and 1977, she completed her study at the Royal Academy Schools (1977-80).
 She now lives and works in Suffolk.
 Since 1973 she has shown in some twenty-five group exhibitions, and has had solo shows in Colchester, Oxford, Woodbridge, Ipswich, and Welshpool (Arts Council of Wales).
 Her first show at the Redfern Gallery was in 1993, and she has shown there regularly since.
-Her work is in many public collections, including the Arts Council of Great Britain, The Government Art Collection, Hampshire County Council, ING Barings, Cazenove Group PLC, and The British Museum.
+Her work is in many public collections, including the Arts Council, British Museum, and the Government Art Collection, among others.

 Between 1993 and 1994 she painted a series of works at Butser Hill in Hampshire, which were subsequently purchased by Hampshire County Council.
 These pieces show dark hills and the warm browns and greens of the English countryside, their horizons topped with shaded clouds.